 Access: A8 (Rathnapura – Panadura) road or take Southern expressway to Bandaragama exit

 The once spice-trading center is now decorated with the reminiscence of the Kalutara Fort which dates back from the times when the Portuguese, Dutch and British competed for control of the area.
 It is also well known for the Mangosteen fruits which were introduced by Malaysia in the 19th century.

 Attractions: Richmond Castle, Kalutara Temple, and Holy Cross Church

 Access: Southern Expressway to Bandaragama exit or Galle Road

 Located to the North in Kalutara district Bandaragma holds a significant position in the district.
-This area held a key position in early Raigama Kingdom and is adorned with histroical attractions which convey the presitgious time passed centuries ago.
+This area held a key position in the early Raigama Kingdom and is adorned with historical attractions which convey the prestigious time passed centuries ago.

-The largest fresh water natural lake in Sri Lanka, Bolgoda Lake is also located in this area.
-It is perfect for a boat ride and enjoy the tranquility of nature.
+The largest freshwater natural lake in Sri Lanka, Bolgoda Lake is also located in this area.
+It is perfect for a boat ride and enjoys the tranquility of nature.

 Feels the adrenaline rush?
-Bandaragama Karting centre is the Sri Lanka’s only go-karting centre where you enjoy a fun day with friends.
-At the time of writing this It is under renovation for a world class F1 track.
+Bandaragama Karting center is Sri Lanka’s only go-karting center where you enjoy a fun day with friends.
+It has recently been upgraded to a world-class F1 track.

 Attractions : South Bolgoda Lake, Rambukkana Raja Maha Viharaya, Ruins in Pathahawatte, Karting Centre

-Access : Via Panadura – Ratnapura Road ( A8) or Southern Expessway
+Access : Via Panadura – Ratnapura Road ( A8) or Southern Expressway

 While you’re here take a look at the featured attractions of Travel Kalutara 🙂